LiberTEM/LiberTEM/docs/source/dask.rst

 results from prior runs, so individual calls to :code:`compute()` require a complete re-run of the UDFs that were passed to :code:`run_udf`.

+In addition to the usual :code:`data` and :code:`raw_data` properties, which provide results as numpy arrays eagerly, when using the :class:`~libertem.executor.delayed.DelayedJobExecutor`, the results are made available as dask arrays using the attributes :code:`delayed_data` and :code:`delayed_raw_data`.

 .. testcode:: to_dask

     from libertem.api import Context